aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-splits.md

 If you want to configure the best model, one possible option is to ensemble all the best inner models.

-The drawback of the nested cross-validation approach is that the training time will even be longer than the standard cross validation.
+The drawback of the nested cross-validation approach is that the training time will even be longer than the standard cross-validation.

 **Tip**: In cases of extremely small datasets, you could consider _nested cross-validation_ to maximise the usage of the whole dataset for training, validation and testing.